ComputationalGaelic/GaelicDiagrams/docs/nouns_case.rst

 The **vocative case** is used when directly addressing someone by name.
 The spelling and pronunciation of a name will change when given in the vocative.

+The transformation of a noun across the different cases is most evident when it has the definite article.
+In it's most general sense, the transformation can be seen as a process of gradual softening as a word changes from nominative to dative and then genitive.
+The gender of the noun is also significant.
 Each of the cases is described in greater detail below.

 Nominative Case: *Tuiseal Ainmneach*